amitkumar1278/tour-services/explorePlaces5-mysqlInDocker/MYSQL-DOCKER-GUIDE.md

-# MySQl & Docker integration in Spring Boot Microservices
+# MySQL & Docker integration in Spring Boot Microservices

-## For MySQl integration we have two option:
+## For MySQL integration we have two option:
 	1. We can install MySQl externally and connect it with connection string.
 	2. We can install MySQL on docker and connect to the application.

-# Advice for running Application with MySQL
+## Advice for running Application with MySQL

 - Installed and configure Docker by following **Step 1 & 2**
 - Once Docker installation is done follow **Step 3** and install mysql and create database with credentials.